Farm Equipment Badge

 Level 2: Do five requirements including the two starred *

 _____1.* Do Level 1 requirements 1 & 2.
 Be able to identify at least five different types of farm equipment.

 _____2.* Learn about the history of farm equipment.
-How has technology improved the farming industry?
+What affects has farm equipment had on the farming industry?